Frequently Asked Questions

 The Integrity Commissioner may also decide, during an investigation, that a matter may more appropriately be dealt with through other channels.
 With the consent of the complainant, the Integrity Commissioner may refer complaints as follows:

-- Formal complaints related to the interaction of municipal staff and Members of Council may be handled by the City Manager and the City Clerk and Solicitor, in consultation with the Mayor’s Office.
+- Formal complaints related to the interaction of municipal staff and Members of Council may be handled by the City Manager and the City Clerk, in consultation with the Mayor’s Office.

-- Formal complaints pertaining to matters involving current and former Councillors’ Assistants may be handled by the City Clerk and Solicitor.
+- Formal complaints pertaining to matters involving current and former Councillors’ Assistants may be handled by the City Clerk.

-- Formal complaints concerning matters between one or more Members of Council may be handled by the Member Services Sub-Committee.
+- Formal complaints concerning matters between one or more Members of Council may be handled by the Finance and Economic Development Committee.

 Are there any restrictions on when complaints can be submitted?